octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-You may use `whereJsonContains` to query JSON arrays (not supported on SQLite):
+You may use `whereJsonContains` to query JSON arrays (not supported on SQLite).

 ```php
 $users = Db::table('users')